Spicy Tuna Crispy Rice are bites of heaven that are easy to make. Great as an appetizer to serve at a party, which will impress everyone!

 Start by adding a spoon of the spicy tuna on top of the crispy rice, followed by a sprinkle of furikake and top with a slice of jalapeño.

-Dip into soy sauce and enjoy your little bites of heaven!
+Dip into my gyoza sauce or soy sauce and enjoy your little bites of heaven!

 Tips to make Spicy Tuna on Crispy Rice